graphql-aspnet/graphql-aspnet.github.io/docs/controllers/type-extensions.md

 ## The [TypeExtension] Attribute

 So what do we do?
-We've talked in the section on [field paths](./field-paths) about GraphQL maintaining a 1:1 mapping between a field in the graph and a method to retrieve data for it (i.e. its assigned resolver).
+We've talked before about GraphQL maintaining a 1:1 mapping between a field in the graph and a method to retrieve data for it (i.e. its assigned resolver).
 What prevents us from creating a method to fetch a list of Cake Orders and saying, "Hey, GraphQL!
 When someone asks for the field `[type]/bakery/orders` call our method instead of a property getter on the `Bakery` class.
 As it turns out, that is exactly what a `Type Extension` does.

 ```csharp
 // Bakery.cs